 The 3rd trimester is a busy time.
 There is so much to do to prepare for your baby’s arrival, but to also get yourself ready – mentally, spiritually and physically.
 Here is a quick third trimester checklist of some things to do before your baby arrives that you may not have thought of yet.
+If you are stuck at home right now occupy yourself with some of these ideas below.

 The things on this list are not necessarily for baby, but for you so that you are ready to transition into motherhood, postpartum and breastfeeding with ease.